actualbudget/docs/docs/tour/budget.md

 ## The Budget Detail Section

+### Left side - category section

-The budget detail section lists all your categories, and their grouping.
-In the image bellow we see two expense category group, _Really Important_ and _Daily Expenses_, along with the income categories.
-You can minimize a category group, as we see with _Daily expenses_.
+The budget detail section lists all your categories and their grouping.
+The image below shows two expense category groups, _Really Important_ and _Daily Expenses_, along with the income categories.
+You can minimize a category group, as seen with _Daily expenses_.

-By clicking on the three vertical dots (in the yellow box) this give you the ability to _Toggle hidden categories_, _Expand or hide all_ category groups.
+Clicking on the three vertical dots (in the yellow box) allows you to Toggle hidden categories or expand or hide all category groups.

-When you hover over a category group, you can add you get a dropdown that give you access to these functions:
+When you hover over a category group (outlined by the green box), you can add a note by clicking the note icon.
+As with the note icon in the top section, we also have full Markdown support here.
+The dropdown will allow you to add a new category, toggle hide or show the category group_, rename a group, and delete the category group.

+Let's look at a category (as seen in the purple box).
+We have the same functionality as on the group level: hide, rename and delete.
+And, of course, you can also here add a note.

 ![](/static/img/a-tour-of-actual/tour-budget-details.png)

+### The middle - the budget section

+This is the juicy part of the user interface; this is where you work with your budgeted numbers.

+Under a month heading, we have three columns: _Budgeted_, _Spent_, and _Balance_.
+The _Spent_ column displays how much we spent in a month.
+ The Balance differs between the _Budgeted_ and the _Spent_ columns.

+ You work with the _Budgeted_ column to manipulate your budget: You can enter a number or use a dropdown which will populate the entry based on a
+ _copy of last month's budget_, or the previous 3 or 6-month average, and finally a yearly average.